sunpy/sunpy.org/project/roles.rst

 Release Manager
 ---------------
-**Unfilled**
+**David Stansby**

-The release manager is responsible for the logistics of SunPy core releases, and assisting with releases of affiliated packages as required.
+The release manager is responsible for the logistics of sunpy core releases, and assisting with releases of affiliated packages as required.
 This comprises of the following main tasks: